brweber2/octopress/source/_posts/2011-12-03-a-binary-file-viewer.markdown

 {% include_code binpv/enum_example.clj %}

-There is a fair bit of boilerplate there for converting the stream of bytes to a character so find out if it is a 'v' or a 'p'.
+There is a fair bit of boilerplate there for converting the stream of bytes to a character to find out if it is a 'v' or a 'p'.
 This can undoubtedly be simplified, but like I said before, this is what you get from rushed conference driven development.

 I won't bore you going through the rest of the sections in detail, but suffice it to say that there are only a few places you have to plug in code.